 Ettie Steinberg was Ireland’s only Holocaust victim.
 She was born in what was then known as Czechoslovakia, but her family had moved to Dublin in the 1920s.
 She was a gifted seamstress.
 In 1937, she married Vogtjeck Gluck, a Belgian.
 The couple settled in Antwerp and had a son, Leon.
 But because they were Jewish, they had to move often for safety.

-As they were waiting for their Irish passports in Toulouse, France, they were arrested and taken to Auschwitz.
-Their passports arrived the morning after their arrest.
+While waiting for their Irish passports in Toulouse, France, they were arrested and taken to Auschwitz.
+Their tickets arrived the morning after their arrest.

 Ettie managed to write a coded Hebrew message to her family in Ireland.
 She threw the postcard out the window of the train she was on.
 A kind-hearted stranger picked it up and sent it.
 Her family desperately tried to save her, but it was too late.